stfc/PSyclone/examples/psyad/lfric/README.md

 are stored here purely for convenience.
-These kernels are taken from the branch https://code.metoffice.gov.uk/svn/lfric/LFRic/branches/dev/christinejohnson/r36316_tl_example as that is what the Met Office are also working from at this time.
+These kernels are taken from the branch https://code.metoffice.gov.uk/svn/lfric/LFRic/branches/dev/christinejohnson/r36316_tl_example (last changed date: Wednesday the 6th of July 2022), as that is what the Met Office are also working from at this time (January 2023).